assen-totin/cdn/INTEGRATION.md

 ## Authorisation value filters

-If the authorisation value needs processing, you may configure a build-in filter to be applied to it.
+If the authorisation value needs processing, you may configure a built-in filter to be applied to it.

 The following filters are currently defined: